 Nothing helps you learn how to sing better than controlling your diaphragm.

 And sometimes, you can harm your voice if proper breathing and warm up exercises are not practiced.

-Practice Vocal Chords (no pun intended)
+5. Practice Vocal Chords (no pun intended)

-chords, such as C, G, E, F, A, B, and D.
+C, G, E, F, A, B, and D.